 If you have been saving for your child's education, the last thing you want is for a debt collector to take it all away.
 But can they?
 Are college savings accounts safe from creditors?
-Better yet, what if you are sued by a creditor and you lose - can they collect the money owed by tapping into your son or daughter's college fund?
+What if you are sued by a creditor and you lose — can they collect the money owed by tapping into your son or daughter's college fund?
 These are all scary possibilities and ones that need to be planned for far in advance of collection proceedings or bankruptcies.
 If you are thinking of starting a college fund for your child, or if you already have one in place, you need to make sure it is set up properly so that it does not become fair game for debt collectors or the court system.

 Are College Savings Accounts Safe?

 We hate to be vague, but the answer to that question is "it depends."
 It depends on the way the money has been socked away, your state laws, and even how recently savings were put into the account.
 The most popular type of college savings account is the 529 savings plan.
 This type of account has 3 parties involved: the owner (parent), the contributor (most likely the parent), and the beneficiary (the child).
 Now, here is where it gets a bit muddy.
 State laws vary with regard to whose interests are protected if there is a judgment brought up as a result of a bankruptcy or a lawsuit.
 In some states, for example, if there were a judgment against the beneficiary, funds would be protected.
 But if the contributor lost a lawsuit, that money might be at risk.
 State laws change so be sure to consult an attorney for specific advice.

 One way to protect the money you are saving for your child's college education is to put it into a trust, more specifically, an irrevocable children's trust (ICT).
 This type of trust can contain a variety of assets without the limitations of a 529 savings plan.
 Also, this trust can be earmarked in whole or in part to cover educational expenses other than simply tuition.